Effective May 14, 2025

 At times, your clinician may seek supervision or consultation with other Thyme Care or non-Thyme Care clinicians regarding your treatment, to enhance the services being provided to you given the multiple perspectives, experiences, and treatment philosophies.
 All team members are ethically and legally bound to maintain your privacy and confidentiality in this scenario and none of your personal information will be shared or disclosed with any other individual without your consent.
 Exceptions to confidentiality do exist in certain situations, such as: threat of serious harm to self or others; reasonable suspicion of abuse or neglect of a child, or abuse, neglect, or exploitation of an incapacitated or dependent adult; court order and/or subpoena; permission from the client or guardian (i.e. voluntary release signed by the client or guardian); during supervisory consultations; diagnosis and dates of service shared with an insurance company to collect payments; information released as outlined Thyme Care’s Notice of Privacy Practices and Privacy Policy; and as otherwise required by law.

-Fees and billing arrangements.
+FEES AND BILLING ARRANGEMENTS.
 Thyme Care care coordination services are available at no cost..
 Any visits with Thyme Care Nurse Practitioners or Doctors are covered as other in-network primary care visits under your insurance plan and may have a cost associated with them.
 Those services are optional and we’ll always tell you about any costs beforehand.
 Your medical plan, costs, and coverage are not affected by participation in Thyme Care.
 We will not provide payment to you for being in our program.

 - You have been given an opportunity to select a provider from Thyme Care prior to the consult, including a review of the provider’s credentials.

-- You understand that Thyme Care cannot make a cancer diagnosis or provide cancer treatment.
+- You understand that Thyme Care cannot make a cancer diagnosis, or provide cancer treatment.

-- You understand that federal and state law requires health care providers to protect the privacy and security of health information.
+- You understand that federal and state law requires health care providers to protect the privacy and the security of health information.
 You understand that Thyme Care will take steps to make sure that your health information is not seen by anyone who should not see it.
 You understand that telehealth may involve electronic communication of your personal medical information to other health practitioners who may be located in other areas, including out of state.

 - You understand there is a risk of technical failures during the telehealth encounter beyond the control of Thyme Care.
 You agree to hold harmless Thyme Care for delays in evaluation or for information lost due to such technical failures.

-- You understand that alternatives to telehealth consultation, such as in-person services, are available to you, and in choosing to participate in a telehealth consultation, you understand that some parts of the services involving tests may be conducted by individuals at your location or at a testing facility, at the direction of the Thyme Care provider (e.g., labs or bloodwork).
+- You understand that alternatives to telehealth consultation, such as in-person services are available to you, and in choosing to participate in a telehealth consultation, you understand that some parts of the services involving tests may be conducted by individuals at your location, or at a testing facility, at the direction of the Thyme Care provider (e.g., labs or bloodwork).

 - You understand that you may expect the anticipated benefits from the use of telehealth in your care, but that no results can be guaranteed or assured.

 - You understand that your healthcare information may be shared with other individuals for scheduling and billing purposes.
-Persons other than the Thyme Care provider may be present during the consultation in order to operate the telehealth technologies.
+Persons may be present during the consultation other than the Thyme Care provider in order to operate the telehealth technologies.
 You further understand that you will be informed of their presence in the consultation and thus will have the right to request the following: (a) omit specific details of your medical history/examination that are personally sensitive to you; (b) ask non-medical personnel to leave the telehealth examination; and/or (c) terminate the consultation at any time.

 - You understand that you will not be prescribed any narcotics, nor is there any guarantee that you will be given a prescription at all.